ros2/design/articles/actions.md

 - **send_goal** - A goal is sent to the action server.
 The state machine is only started if the action server *accepts* the goal.
 - **cancel_goal** - Request that the action server stop processing the goal.
-This transition only occurs if the action server *accepts* the request to cancel the goal.
+A transition only occurs if the action server *accepts* the request to cancel the goal.
+The goal may transition to CANCELING or CANCELED depending on the action server implementation.

 ## API